albertstarfield/project-zephyrine/README.md

 ![Demonstration_video](https://raw.githubusercontent.com/albertstarfield/alpaca-electron-zephyrine/main/documentation/demo-1.gif)

 ### Sidenote:
 > This footage was recorded on a arm64 device running macOS/darwin with an “Rhodes Chop” processor 10 Cores and G14S Architecture 16 Cores GPU.
-Some parts of the footage were sped up because of the large size of the model nous-hermes-llama2-13b.Q5_K_S that was used.
-The footage may appear jittery and lack the typing effect that is present in the original version.
-This is because of the use of markdown, which will be fixed in a later update.
+Some parts of the footage were sped up, The list of models that are being used can be seen in [here](https://raw.githubusercontent.com/albertstarfield/alpaca-electron-zephyrine/main/usr/engine_component/LLM_Model_Index.js).
 ## 🚀 Quick Start Guide

 1. **Follow the Guide**: Look at the guide provided and do what it says.